-Estimates suggest at least 80% of newly HIV-positive men will experience symptomatic seroconversion illness.
+Estimates suggest at least 80% of newly HIV-positive people will experience symptomatic seroconversion illness.
 The illness usually lasts between one and two weeks, although certain symptoms such as swollen glands may persist longer.
 Many people may mistake the symptoms for flu.

 HIV symptoms in women

 In the UK, women constitute about a third of people receiving specialist HIV care.
-(27,672 in 2015, NAT).
 Symptoms of HIV are even more common in women than men.
 Generally the symptoms are very similar.
 A brief flu-like illness - the seroconversion illness - will occur within six weeks of transmission.
 Seroconversion symptoms will persist for a week or two before fading.
 See the "HIV symptoms in men" section above for information on seroconversion and its symptoms.

 Some HIV symptoms are exclusive to women in the asymptomatic stage of HIV: